pstgi/sps-v3-documentation/Installation/preparing-the-web-server.md

 ## Downloading and installing URL Rewrite Module 2.1

 To setup the SPS v3 application, you need to install the URL Rewrite module version 2.1 on IIS.
-First, download the module installer on the server from Microsoft’s IIS website.
+First, download the module installer on the server from Microsoft's IIS website.
 At the bottom of the page, select the English version of the x64 installer.

 ![file](./pictures/installation-rewrite-module.jpg "Download URL Rewrite Module 2.1")